 Doctor Curtis looked at the name on the tag.
 “Mister Reechu.
 Please instruct your men to use any of the assistance I have.
 Including brutal force.
 In fact?”
 He thought about it.
-Would it work?
-“Everything but the torch.”
-No, wait.
-After all the punishment for hurting the monsters, he had a better idea.
+She was extremely strong.
 “Send down the torch we gave you access to.”

-“The torch?
+“A torch?
 For a barrier?”
 Mister Reechu didn’t look convinced.
-“I know this is a heavy, rush project you’ve set on us but a torch is not a good idea.
+“I know this is a heavy, rush project you’ve set on us but a torch is not a good idea inside of a barrier.
 If there is a facility-”

 Word of Toriel’s yelling caught on as everyone started to run within ear shot, and others spread the word of what she had said.
 Run.
 Run.